 - Cook once.
 Eat twice.
 Make extra when possible so that you can freeze a serving for another nights dinner.
 Casseroles, soups, pastas are perfect for this.

 - Don’t eat out.
 Rather get creative with entertainment.
-Go on a picnic, have a pot luck dinner with friends, let the kids cook dinner.
-Here are some more money saving ideas on for No Spend Weekend with the kids.
+Go on a picnic, make pizza at home, have a pot luck dinner with friends, let the kids cook dinner.Â

 - Get to know how long things can safely be kept in the refrigerator so you can either use them or freeze them to avoid wastage.